 A combination of both obstructive and cental sleep apnea.

-Sleep apnea can affect men and women of any age.
-However, certain factors increase your risk for developing sleep apnea.
+This disorder can affect men and women of any age.
+However, certain factors increase your risk for developing this sleep disorder.

 Chronic nasal congestion